100 Greatest Works of Art of All Time Book

 to making puddings and knitting stockings, to playing on the piano and

-46. Emily Bronte Wuthering Heights "A person who has not done 1 half his solar day's work past ten o'clock, runs a
+embroidering bags" 46.
+Emily Bronte Wuthering Heights "A person who has not done 1 half his solar day's work past ten o'clock, runs a

+run a risk of leaving the other half undone."
 47. Joseph Conrad Nostromo "Action is consolatory.
 Information technology is the enemy of thought and the friend of flattering

 illusions.
 Only in the conduct of our action can we find the sense of mastery

+over the Fates."
 48. Ken Kesey One Flew Over the Cuckoo's Nest "You recall I wuh-wuh-wuh-want to stay in here?
 You think I wouldn't like a

 con-con-vertible and a guh-guh-girl friend?
 But did you ever have people fifty-fifty-